 If you are separating from active duty, then you may be eligible for the Transitional Assistance Management Program (TAMP).
 TAMP provides 180 days of premium-free TRICARE transitional health care benefits after regular TRICARE benefits end.
-Later in this presentation, you will also hear about the Continued Health Care Benefit Program (CHCBP), which is a premium-based plan that gives you temporary health coverage for 18-36 months when you lose all eligibility for TRICARE.
+You will also hear about the Continued Health Care Benefit Program (CHCBP), which is a premium-based plan that gives you temporary health coverage for 18-36 months when you lose all eligibility for TRICARE.